9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 Here, you are encouraged to meet other travelers and get social.
 Iguana’s vibrant, colorful atmosphere and unfussy amenities give an upbeat energy to the place.

-Accommodation types range from 4, 8, 10, or 12 beds in mixed dormitories, plus private twin/shared rooms.
-There isn’t an option for female-only dorms.
+Accommodation types range from 4, 6, 8, and 12 beds in mixed dormitories, with private twin/shared rooms and female-only dormitories.

 Lastly, true to its laid-back nature, the Iguana Hostel is pet-friendly (and adults-only), and there is a rooftop bar with hammocks for hanging out.